 This policy applies to investment portfolios managed by Hermes Investment Management Limited ("HIML"), Hermes GPE LLP ("HGPE") and Hermes Alternative Investment Management Limited ("HAIML").
-It also applies to investment portfolios managed by Hermes Fund Managers Ireland Limited ("HFMIL") where discretionary investment management has been delegated to HIML and/or HGPE.
+It also applies to investment portfolios managed by Hermes Fund Managers Ireland Limited ("HFMIL") where discretionary investment management has been delegated to HIML and/or HGPE, and to all sub-funds of Federated Hermes Investment Funds plc.
 HIML, HGPE, HAIML and, to the extent this Policy is applicable to it, HFMIL are collectively referred to as "Federated Hermes" in this document.

 For those investment portfolios managed by HFMIL where discretionary investment management has been delegated to Federated Investment Counseling and/or Federated Global Investment Management Corp. (with the exception of those investment portfolios within Federated Hermes Investment Funds ("FHIF") plc which are in scope of this policy), how they integrate sustainability risks as part of their investment decision-making and risk monitoring process for the funds they manage is more fully described on the website.
 For those investment portfolios in scope of the EU Sustainable Finance Disclosure Regulation ("SFDR"), this Policy meets requirements to formalise and disclose how sustainability is integrated into the business and investment processes.
 For a list of funds that are in scope of SFDR see Appendix A.

-The processes and approach outlined within this statement are also relevant across all other Federated Hermes funds and segregated mandates, including those not in scope of SFDR.
-As at 30th June 2024, this includes our real estate, private debt and infrastructure funds, and those of our private equity funds not in scope of SFDR.
+The processes and approach outlined within this statement are also relevant across the other Federated Hermes funds and segregated mandates in scope of this policy, including those not in scope of SFDR.
+As at 10th June 2025, this includes our real estate, private debt and infrastructure funds, and those of our private equity funds not in scope of SFDR.